Selecting the Best Rubber Flooring - Tiles, Rolls, Mats

 - Cardio Training – For treadmills, elliptical trainers, steppers and exercise bikes, make sure to purchase a cardio mat that will repel dirt, liquids and grease that can be a common bi-product of this type of equipment.
 Cardio equipment mats usually range in size from 3’ x 4’ x 3/16” to 3’ x 6.5’ x 3/16”.
 As with any petroleum based rubber mat, make sure that when placed on carpet or wood floors that you put a plastic barrier between the two to avoid possible staining.

 - Weight Stack Machine Training – Weight stack machines such as home gyms and isolation machines, like a leg extension machine, can range from a few hundred pounds to several hundred.
 These machines don’t create much impact or shock to the floor underneath so any ¼” thick rubber, such as rolled rubber or mats, will be sufficient. ¼” thick rubber rolls are available in 4’ x 25’ and 4’ x 50’ in black or fleck colors.

-- Heavy Free Weight Training – Some of today’s garage gyms can look like full-blown commercial gyms or CrossFit boxes sporting heavy-duty squat cages and barbell sets weighing several hundred pounds.
-For this type of heavy duty training, whether at home or at a dues paying facility, we recommend materials having a 3/8”, ½” or ¾” thickness.
-Rolled rubber is available in a 3/8” thickness.
-Use these under racks and weight benches.
+- Heavy Resistance Training – Some of today’s garage gyms can look like full-blown commercial gyms or CrossFit boxes sporting heavy-duty squat cages and barbell sets weighing several hundred pounds.
+For this type of heavy duty training, whether at home or at a dues paying facility, we recommend materials investing in a ½” or ¾” thickness.
 For heavy lifting, use a ½” or ¾” rubber mat that will absorb the impact of heavy dumbbell and barbell drops.
-Olympic lifting platform mats are typically 4’ x 6’ x ¾” or 4’ x 8’ x ¾” and are capable of absorbing literally tons of shock.
+Olympic lifting platform mats are typically 4’ x 8’ x ¾” and are capable of absorbing literally tons of shock.
 4’ x 8’ rubber mats are recommended if you have the room so to allow plenty of room when performing Olympic barbell exercises.